-From Manila, you can also stop over at Baguio and then hop at a different bus to take you to Sagada.
+You can also stop over at Baguio and then hop on a different bus to take you to Sagada from Manila.
 There is an abundance of Sagada-bound trips from Baguio, and each trip costs as low as Php 220.
-These buses can take you to Sagada in as short as 5 to 6 hours from Baguio.
+These buses can take you to Sagada as short as 5 to 6 hours from Baguio.

 From Ilocos Sur:

-If you are from or in Ilocos Sur, you can go to Sagada by first traveling to Baguio.
-This is the best option because Baguio has many Sagada-bound bus lines, but it can be time-consuming, especially for those who do not live in central Vigan.
+If you are from or in Ilocos Sur, you can go to Sagada by traveling to Baguio.
+This is the best option because Baguio has many Sagada-bound bus lines, but it can be time-consuming, especially for those not living in central Vigan.

-Alternatively, you can take a trip to Ilocos Sur municipality Cervantes, where there are vans that can take you to barangay Abatan in Buguias.
-From there, you can take a bus to Bontoc, where, like Baguio, has many Sagada-bound trips.
-This can cost up to Php 500 but is 3 hours shorter compared to the Ilocos Sur to Baguio to Sagada route.
+Alternatively, you can take a trip to Ilocos Sur municipality Cervantes, where vans can take you to barangay Abatan in Buguias.
+You can take a bus from there to Bontoc, where, like Baguio, has many Sagada-bound trips.
+This can cost up to Php 500 but is 3 hours shorter than the Ilocos Sur to Baguio to Sagada route.

 Getting Around Sagada

-The main modes of transportation in Sagada are jeeps and vans, but these are limited and travel less frequently compared to typical jeepneys in Baguio, for example.
+The main modes of transportation in Sagada are jeeps and vans, but these are limited and travel less frequently than typical jeepneys in Baguio.
 It is best to hire a tour guide to work on the transportation schedule and visit the most destinations in a day.

 On the other hand, if you are a hiker or fitness enthusiast, you will love the generally rough terrain of Sagada.
 Some destinations are possible to reach by foot.